yuvrajkumarjaindhanoriya7/yurajkumarjain7/README.md

 - 👋 Hi, I’m @yuvrajkumarjain7
 - 👀 I’m interested in frontend
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning how to be chill
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 How to reach me yuvrajjain347@gmail.com
 - 😄 Pronouns: he/his